StochasticAnalytics/FastFFT/docs/_docs/MS/manuscript.md

  By incorporating prior information about specific image processing algorithms, we present optimized two and three dimensional FFT routines that substantially reduce the run-time and power-consumption of image processing algorithms.
 To increase the utility of the library, we provide a simple mechanism for inlining of user defined operations at three stages: prior to the FFT, after the forward FFT, and following the iFFT.
 These user defined operations are integrated into the FFT kenrnel, similar to a cuFFT callback, without the overhead required in loading several 64 bit pointers from the CUDA param buffer⚠️.

+ ---

 ### Background

 #### The discrete Fourier Transform

-The Fourier Transform is a mathematical operation that converts an input function into a dual space; for example a function of time into a function of frequency.
+The Fourier Transform is a mathematical operation that maps an input function into a dual space; for example a function of time into a function of frequency.
 These dual spaces are sometimes referred to as position and momentum space, real and Fourier space, image space and k-space etc. Given that a "real-space" function can be complex valued, we will use the position and momentum space nomenclature to avoid ambiguity.

-creatinThe discrete Fourier Transform (DFT) extends the operation of the Fourier Transform to a band-limited sequence of evenly spaced samples of a continuous function.
+The discrete Fourier Transform (DFT) extends the operation of the Fourier Transform to a band-limited sequence of evenly spaced samples of a continuous function.
 In one dimension, it is defined for a sequence of N samples $x(n)$ as: Throughout the text we use lower/upper case to refer to position/momemtum space variables.

 % This produces a labelled eqution in jupyter book that will at least render the math in vscode preview, just without the label.
 $$ X(k) = \sum_{n=0}^{N-1} x(n) \exp\left( -2\pi i k n \right) $$ (dft-1d-equation)